 PowerToys is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
-Inspired by the Windows 95 era PowerToys project, this reboot provides power users with utilities to squeeze more efficiency out of the Windows 10 shell and customize it for individual workflows.
-Check out this great overview of the Windows 95 PowerToys.
+Inspired by the Windows 95 era PowerToys project, this reboot provides power users with utilities to squeeze more out of the Windows 10 shell and customize it for their individual workflows.
+Check out this overview of the Windows 95 PowerToys.

-PowerToys settings UI.Note that some PowerToys functionality requires running in an elevated process.
+Note: Some PowerToys functionality requires running in an elevated process.
 Elevation is required to interact with and manipulate windows from processes that have a higher set of rights than the current user.
 This is why the PowerToys.exe requests elevation when launched.

 First two utilities

 This first preview of PowerToys contains two utilities.
 The Windows key shortcut guide and a window manager called FancyZones.

 Windows key shortcut guide

 The Windows key shortcut guide is a full screen overlay utility that provides a dynamic set of Windows key shortcuts for the given desktop and currently active window.
 When the Windows key is held down for one second, (this time can be tuned in settings,) an overlay appears on the desktop showing all available Windows key shortcuts and what action those shortcuts will take given the current state of the desktop and active window.
 If the Windows key continues to be held down after a shortcut is issued, the overlay will remain up and show the new state of the active window.

 FancyZones is a window manager that’s designed to make it easy to arrange and snap windows into efficient layouts for your workflow, and also to restore these layouts quickly.
 FancyZones allows the user to define a set of window locations for a desktop that are drag targets for windows.
 When the user drags a window into a zone, the window is resized and repositioned to fill that zone.